Iowa Admin. Code r. 199-19.4

 (3) Provide that a customer may request termination of the plan at any time.
 If the customer's account is in arrears at the time of termination, the balance shall be due and payable at the time of termination.
 If there is a credit balance, the customer shall be allowed the option of obtaining a refund or applying the credit to future charges.
 A utility is not required to offer a new budget billing plan to a customer for six months after the customer has terminated from a budget billing plan.

-(4) Use a computation method that produces a reasonable monthly budget billing amount, which may take into amount forward-looking factors such as fuel price and weather forecasts, and that complies with requirements in this subrule.
-The computation method used by the utility shall be described in the utility's tariff and shall be subject to board approval.
+(4) Use a computation method that produces a reasonable monthly budget billing amount, which may take into account forward-looking factors such as fuel price and weather forecasts, and that complies with requirements in this subrule.
+The computation method used by the utility shall be described in the utility's tariff and shall be subject to commission approval.
 The utility shall give notice to customers when it changes the type of computation method in the budget billing plan.

 The amount to be paid at each billing interval by a customer on a budget billing plan shall be computed at the time of entry into the plan and shall be recomputed at least annually.
 The budget billing amount may be recomputed monthly, quarterly, when requested by the customer, or whenever price, consumption, or a combination of factors results in a new estimate differing by 10 percent or more from that in use.